Great Traverses in Washington State and beyond…

 Having been at the sport for a while , it is a great way for me to explore my capacity for climbing.
 It can get somewhat easy to climb just a single route.

 It gives one the chance to stay on the summit longer as well.

 There are easier traverses,to do, that most climbers have the capacity for.

 Sold on the idea of traversing?
 Send me your trip report!

 Tips: Be careful to bivy within easy escape if you can.
-Be familiar with all escapes and beware of being up high in bad weather and thunderstorms.
+Be familiar with all escapes/descents, and beware of being up high in bad weather and thunderstorms.
 On traverses you are more vulnerable to storms, exposure ,wind, and altitude issues.
-Water needs to managed well.
-I am always melting snow in a large water bladder.
-Light gear is essential, so bail if and before it turns bad.
-Figure on camps based on bet/worst case scenario.
+Physical exertion and water intake needs to managed well.
+I am always melting snow in a large water bladder in warmer temps.
+Light gear is essential.
+Bail, if, and before the weather turns bad.
+Figure on camps based on best/worst case scenario.
 Figure out any shuttle issues too.

 If you are successful with this sport, it should be very rewarding!